egel-lang/egel/README.md

 and a number of dynamically loadable Egel object files in the `include` directory.

-An installation script is not provided since Linux systems tend to have divergent opinions on where to place different parts of a tool.
+For a system-wide install run the `install.sh` script after a build as root.

-Instead, please note that you only need the interpreter named `egel` and all files in the `include` directory if you want to do anything useful.
+If you don't want to do that, please note that you only need the interpreter named `egel` and all files in the `lib` directory for simple tasks.
-You can set the environment variable `EGEL_INCLUDE` to point at the latter path.
+You can set the environment variable `EGEL_LIB` to point at the latter path.

 A number of example scripts are provided in the examples directory.